danog/MadelineProto/docs/index.md

 ```

 THe deserialize method accepts a second optional parameter, `$no_updates`, that can be set to true to avoid fetching updates on deserialization, and postpone parsing of updates received through the socket until the next deserialization.
-That class serializes only if the `$MadelineProto->API->should_serialize` boolean is set to true, using [MagicalSerializer](https://github.com/danog/MagicalSerializer).
+That class serializes using [MagicalSerializer](https://github.com/danog/MagicalSerializer).
-The same operation should be done when serializing to another destination manually, to avoid conflicts with other PHP scripts that are trying to serialize another instance of the class.
+The same should be done when serializing to another destination manually, to avoid conflicts with other PHP scripts that are trying to serialize another instance of the class.

 ### Exceptions